-After examining the need for and the scope of existing programs and the availability of other funding sources, the Committee heard a broad spectrum of opinions--ranging from people who thought that the best tactic for the state is to keep hands off the process to those who saw the state as a key player in public-private partnership programs that assist private entrepreneurs.
+After examining the need for and the scope of existing programs and the availability of other funding sources, the Committee heard a broad spectrum of opinions-ranging from people who thought that the best tactic for the state is to keep hands off the process to those who saw the state as a key player in public-private partnership programs that assist private entrepreneurs.

 The Committee asked a working group, which had convened primarily to look at equity capital issues, to come up with a low-cost proposal, in the form of a draft bill, that would help capital formation in Montana.
-Despite floods and power outages that seemed to have an affinity for striking when either the Committee or the working group met, the Committee and the working group developed draft legislation intended to help companies with high growth potential and high risk quotients at a projected low cost to the state.
+Despite floods and power outages that seemed to have an affinity for striking when either the Committee or the working group met, the Committee and the working group developed draft legislation intended to help companies with high growth potential and high-risk quotients at a projected low cost to the state.
+The Committee decided not to sponsor the legislation.

-The Committee also adopted recommendations from economic developers in Montana for draft legislation intended to help businesses locate in Montana or grow and expand here.
-Whether the myriad recommendations will help Montana compete successfully in the global market for capital remains to be seen.
+The Committee also reviewed recommendations from economic developers in Montana for draft legislation intended to help businesses locate in Montana or grow and expand here.
+The recommendations did not become Committee bills, given the Committee's reluctance to move forward without significant support from all the members.

-The Committee's October 24 meeting continued despite trickles of water streaming from the ceiling.
+^{}The Committee's October 24 meeting continued despite trickles of water streaming from the ceiling.
 (One floor above, a burst water pipe had drenched occupants, while below those offices, legislative services staff were scrambling to avoid steady streams of water that disrupted their work.)
 At the first meeting in January of an advisory group working on venture capital, ice and a second flood at the opposite end of the building triggered a fire alarm that resulted in the meeting being moved across the street.
 A citywide power outage resulted in no power at a bill drafting August meeting of the working group, but the group labored on in natural light.

-Chapter 1: Incorporating Economic Development Issues into the Work Plan
+Incorporating Economic Development Issues into the Work Plan